colin-walker/hyblog/README.md

 **The About page**

 The about page is empty by default and will initially display "Nothing here yet".
 Double-clicking that text will show a form where you can enter your required about information in markdown.
 You can edit it at any time by double-clicking the text when logged in.
 You've guessed it, this is saved back to a file called about.md under http(s)://{your chosen url}/about/

+**Custom Pages**

+A UI for creating custom pages in located in /admin - see the changelog for details

 **RSS Feeds**